Nauder/floowandereeze-and-modding-qt/README.md

 # Floowandereeze & Modding

-A powerful modding tool for Yu-Gi-Oh!
+A modding tool for Yu-Gi-Oh!
 Master Duel, built with PySide6 (Qt6) for Windows.
 A successor to the original Tkinter [Floowandereeze & Modding](https://github.com/Nauder/floowandereeze-and-modding).

 ## 🚧 Under Development 🚧